 Buyers typically want to understand if they can simplify the operating environment or integrate it with an existing business and not be hampered by legacy operating systems.
 Often buyers want to be able to move to a single enterprise resource planning or customer relationship management system or core operating platform.
 Our analysis provides insight into what would be possible with the existing technology, quantifies the pro forma run rate costs, estimates the one-time expenditures associated with integration, and provides insight into what approach would make the most sense given the investment thesis.

 When two companies merge, there is usually a duplication of roles and responsibilities, especially in back-office and support functions.

-Third-party spend also provides significant opportunity for value creation when companies merge.
-Comparing the relationships, pricing and terms for each company’s material costs, insurance premiums, outside counsel, transportation providers and professional services partners (such as audit, tax and consulting partners), to name just a few, will typically uncover savings opportunities.
-These may include renegotiating pricing arrangements, maximizing rebates, increasing scale and simplifying the combined business.
+Third-party spend also provides a significant opportunity for value creation when companies merge.
+Comparing the relationships, pricing, and terms for each company’s material costs, insurance premiums, outside counsel, transportation providers, and professional services partners (such as audit, tax, and consulting partners), to name just a few, will typically uncover savings opportunities.
+These may include renegotiating pricing arrangements, maximizing rebates, increasing scale, and simplifying the combined business.
 At the same time, it takes thought and insight to unwind these relationships smoothly and without negative implications to the top and bottom lines or the overall risk profile of the combined business.

 Despite there being some common threads, no two synergy and cost savings analyses are the same given how different each investor’s strategy and objectives might be.
 That said, there is almost always value to be uncovered.
 In a short period, we can evaluate some key business aspects (or operating areas) and compare them with your portfolio company or companies and with leading practices, and then assess the one-time cost required to achieve savings and help you understand the true value to be extracted through a deal.